-Volvo AB will eliminate 2,000 administrative jobs, or 1.8% of its workforce, after investments in new models and a rising krona caused a surprise drop in third-quarter profit at the Swedish truck producer.
+Volvo AB will cut 2,000 administrative jobs, or 1.8% of its workforce, after investments in new models and a rising currency caused a surprise fall in third-quarter profit at the Swedish truck maker.

-The truckmaker, which also makes Renault-brand trucks in Europe, Mack vehicles in North America and UD models in Japan, had a workforce of 112,644 people at the end of September, including 17,216 temporary employees and consultants, the company said in its earnings report.
-The job cuts will affect employees at the group’s main locations in the U.S., Sweden, France and Japan, said Karin Wik, a spokeswoman.
+The truckmaker, which also makes Renault-brand trucks in Europe, Mack vehicles in North America and UD models in Japan, had an employee base of 112,644 people at the end of September, including 17,216 temporary employees and consultants, the company disclosed in its earnings report.
+The job cuts will be spread among employees at the group’s main locations in the US, Sweden, France and Japan, said Karin Wik, a spokeswoman.

 Volvo also announced on Oct.
-16 a capacity reduction, which involves shifting production among plants in different countries in a project affecting another 900 employees, including 700 in Sweden.
-Volvo hasn’t specified whether those workers will be dropped or transferred, saying it’s in talks with unions on their future.
+16 a capacity production decrease, which involves shifting production among plants in different countries in a project that would cut another 900 jobs, including 700 in Sweden.
+Volvo hasn’t specified whether those workers will be laid off or transferred.